BorgXQ/vol-arb-simulation/README.md

 Check out the **[demo](https://vol-arb-simulation-borgxq.streamlit.app/)**

-(NOTE: The analysis for a 60-day window takes ~11 minutes to run; it is highly recommended to clone the repository and run it locally instead).
+(NOTE: The analysis for a 60-day window takes ~11 minutes to run on Streamlit; it is highly recommended to clone the repository and run it locally instead).

 ## Features